 The school has an official complaints form which complainants may choose to use for complaints which have reached Stage Two, or which they may be asked to complete if this has been deemed helpful.
-The complaints form can be obtained from the Headteacher's PA and can be found at the end of this policy.
+The complaints form can be found at the end of this policy.